The Cult: Choice of Weapon and Hidden City (2011–2017)

-During the Cult's concert at the Hammersmith Apollo in London on 21 January 2011 Ian Astbury declared that the Cult would be recording a new album directly after the tour.
-They also announced that they would be working with Chris Goss, who performed with Masters of Reality as a supporting act the same evening.
-On 11 May 2011, it was announced that the Cult were signed to Cooking Vinyl Records, who will release the new album in early 2012.
+During the Cult's concert at the Hammersmith Apollo in London on 21 January 2011 Ian Astbury declared that the Cult would be recording a new studio album directly after the tour.
+They also announced that they would be working with Chris Goss, who performed with Masters of Reality as an opening act the same evening.
+On 11 May 2011, it was announced that the Cult were signed to Cooking Vinyl Records, who would release the new studio album in early 2012.
 Commented guitarist Billy Duffy: "We are very much looking forward to returning to our U.K. roots in many ways working with Cooking Vinyl."
-Vocalist Ian Astbury added, "We look forward to a long and fruitful relationship with Cooking Vinyl."
+Lead vocalist Ian Astbury added, "We look forward to a long and fruitful relationship with Cooking Vinyl."
 By May 2011, the band had been writing and recording new demos at its Witch Mountain studio hideaway in the Hollywood Hills, and began recording their new album at Hollywood Recording Studios.
 In October 2011, bassist Chris Wyse stated the album was almost finished and expected to be released in April 2012.
-Chris also described it as a "Zep/Stooges mix of energy."
+Wyse also described it as a "Zep/Stooges mix of energy."

 On 29 November 2011, it was announced that the album would be produced by Bob Rock, who provided the same role on Sonic Temple, The Cult and Beyond Good and Evil.
-The album, entitled Choice of Weapon, was released on 22 May 2012.
-The band partnered with Rolling Stone to premiere the first song from the album titled Lucifer on 30 January.
-On 5 February 2012, the Cult song "She Sells Sanctuary" was used as the soundtrack for a Budweiser commercial in a mashup with Flo Rida aired during Super Bowl XLVI.
-In May 2012 the Cult appeared on Jimmy Kimmel Live! and played "For The Animals".
+The studio album, entitled Choice of Weapon, was released on 22 May 2012.
+The band partnered with Rolling Stone to premiere the first song from the album titled "Lucifer" on 30 January.
+On 5 February 2012, the Cult song "She Sells Sanctuary" was used as the soundtrack for a Budweiser beer commercial in a mashup with Flo Rida aired during Super Bowl XLVI.
+In May 2012 the Cult appeared on Jimmy Kimmel Live! and played "For the Animals".